impresspages-plugins/NewsletterRegistration/readme.md

 ## Note

 This simple MVC example does not contain e-mail confirmation, CAPTCHA or IP address verification checks.
-Feel free to use it as a basis to develop your own plugins.
+Feel free to use this sample code as a basis to develop your own plugins.